 The IMPRS-KIR will fund a total of 15 doctoral positions.
 After the 5 positions to start in fall 2022, a second and third cohort of 5 students each will start in fall 2023 and in fall 2024, each for a duration of up to 4 years.
 The application procedure will open one year in advance and will be publicly announced.

 Our Principal Teaching Faculty and staff will carefully review the submitted documents.
 All shortlisted candidates will be invited to interview with the PTF.
-The interviews will take place in the second half of March or in the first half of April 2022.
-Travel costs for interviews will be paid by the IMPRS-KIR.
-While we prefer to speak with each finalist in person, hybrid interviews with remote participation are also possible.
+The interviews will take place on April 7, 2022.

 Acceptance notiﬁcations will be sent in April 2022.
 The program starts on September 1, 2022.
 The IMPRS office will offer advice and support in preparing your stay in Berlin, including visa issues, insurance, and accommodation.